greedypinky/udacity-reactnd-project-would-you-rather/README.md

 ## How to install the application
 - install all project dependencies with *npm install*
 - start the development server with *npm start*
-- the app will be started at *localhost:3001*
+- the app will be started at *localhost:3000* (by default with port 3000)